 Customer service training can be dry and boring.
 However, training or coaching that is not engaging will not be effective.
 Try to make customer service coaching and training engaging and fun.

 Mixing up the delivery method is one way to make coaching more engaging and fun.
-Learning becomes less interesting with every session when you pass learning objectives in the same way every time.
+Learning becomes less interesting with every session when you pass learning objectives the same way every time.

 Instead, keep your support reps interested and engaged by mixing up formats, providing a mix of learning aids and experiences, including peer-led training sessions, incorporating role-playing, etc.